AaronRandall/scenarios/README.md

 e.g. login_test.js

-Edit the file to add the required import statmement:
+Edit the file to add the required import statmement and a stub test:

     #import "support/scenarios.js"

-Add a stub test:

     test("My first test", function(target, app) {
+      // Your test code will go here
     })

-Now to generate test content:
+Now to generate the test content:

-**Automatically generating tests**
+### Automatically generating tests
 Checkout the iOS project, and select "Product" > "Profile".
 Instruments should launch.
 Select "Automation" from the "iOS Simulator" section, and click "Profile".
 Under "Choose Target", select "Choose Target" > "AppName".